ipaleka/rewards-site/README.md

 - [x] Create data models and migrations
 - [x] Adjustment of script for contributions spreadsheet parsing
 - [x] Create script for seeding the database with parsed data
-- [ ] Add API authentication
+- [x] Create API routes
-- [ ] Create API routes
+- [x] Create methods for managing http requests and bind them to API routes
-- [ ] Create methods for managing http requests and bind them to API routes
+- [x] Automated documentation building and publishing on Read The Docs platform
 - [ ] Create methods for CRUD operations
 - [ ] Create deploy workflow
 - [ ] Setup a server and deploy the application